-Austria says officer may have spied for Russia for decades
+Austrian ex-officer suspected of spying for Russia since 90s

-BERLIN (AP) — Austria says a retired colonel in the country’s military is suspected of having spied for Russia since the 1990s.
+BERLIN (AP) — Austria’s government said Friday that a retired colonel in the country’s military is suspected of having spied for Russia for decades, a claim swiftly dismissed by Moscow.

-Austrian Chancellor Sebastian Kurz said Friday that Russia’s charge d’affaires was summoned to the foreign ministry, and Austria’s top diplomat has canceled a planned trip to Russia.
+The 70-year-old man from Salzburg, who wasn’t named, allegedly provided a Russian intelligence agency with information about Austria’s military and political situation, officials said.

-Kurz said the case, and allegations of Russian espionage in the Netherlands, “don’t improve relations between Russia and the European Union.”
+“According to our information this activity may have begun in the 1990s and continued until the year 2018,” Austrian Chancellor Sebastian Kurz told reporters.
+“That means there’s a case of espionage here.”

-He added that “at the moment we’re demanding transparent information from Russia.”
+Kurz said the Russian charge d’affaires in Vienna was summoned to the foreign ministry.

 Most Read Nation & World Stories